mivk/tb_imap2local/README.md

 it will not work.

-The main problem is that in the mbox format used by default in Thunderbird, lines which begin with "`From `" are used to separate messages.
+The main problem is related to the mbox format used by default in Thunderbird.
+It uses lines which begin with "`From `" to separate messages.
 So Thunderbird (and other mail programs using this format) need to escape such lines in emails when writing to the mbox file, and then unescape them when showing the mail in the interface.
 So a line starting with eg. "From now on, ..." in an email is written as ">From now on, ..." in the file.

 **BUT**, when Thunderbird is saving local copies of messages from an IMAP account, it does not escape such lines.
 So if such a file is copied to Local Folders, any messages which contain lines starting with "From " will be split into separate messages, corrupting the entire mailbox.

+This script escapes the "From " lines after copying the maibox file.

+It also creates empty mailbox where where needed.
+Without these, folders with subfolders or mailboxes, but without messages in their root folder would not be shown.

 # Usage